kolosek/splice-jruby/README.md

   `bundle install`

+### Starting up the splicemachine and the app

+  First, make sure splice engine is up and running:

+  1. `cd ~/spliceengine/`

+  2. `./start-splice-cluster` (only for the first time).
+Run `./start-splice-cluster -b`on every other time

+    `./start-splice-cluster -h`, for any addtional information

+##### Possible issues:

+  If there are issues with running a splice cluster, you might need to add next line into your `~/.bashrc` file:

+  `export LD_LIBRARY_PATH=/usr/local/lib`

+##### Notes:

+  On linux, if splice cluster is not run on the first time (after running a `./start-splice-cluster -b`), stop the execution, and run `./start-splice-cluster -b` again.

 ### Setting up a database
+  Now when the cluster is up and running, we need to set-up the database:

   1. Delete the `config/database.yml` file.
   2. Locate `database_example.yml` and rename it to `database.yml`